 Now my life is without direction, but not without goals.
 I have many passions and ideas, and I am more ambitious now than ever before.
 This is what I will do in the coming years:

 - Create a home with art studio for my wife to be and have a family

 - Reforest at least one square kilometer of the earth.

 - Write a book on philosophy

-- Design a household product or one more building (bigger than my hotel)
+- Design household products and/or one more building (bigger than my hotel)

 - Never run a hotel-restaurant ever again

-I guess you could say I am a entrepreneurial philosopher.
+I guess you could say I am a creative entrepreneur/philosopher.